SnowflakePowered/librashader/README.md

 loads the librashader (`librashader.so` or `librashader.dll`) implementation in the search path.

 ### Building

-Some downstream dependencies require some Python dependencies to build.
+The [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) is required to build librashader.
+Some additional Python dependencies are also required to build downstream dependencies.

 ```
 pip install meson ninja mako
 ```
+---

 For Rust projects, simply add the crate to your `Cargo.toml`.